vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-with-tanzu.md

 After Supervisor Cluster is registered with Tanzu Mission Control, deployment of the Tanzu Kubernetes clusters can be done in just a few clicks.
 The procedure for creating Tanzu Kubernetes clusters is shown below.

+Tanzu Kubernetes Clusters come with a `vmware-system-privileged` `PodSecurityPolicy` (PSP) that prevents `Pod`s from being scheduled except by service accounts that are bound to this PSP by way of a namespaced `RoleBinding` or a cluster-wide `ClusterRoleBinding`.
+Tanzu Mission Control allows you to create service accounts for packages installed through it.
+However, because these accounts are not bound to this PSP, `Pod`s provisioned by these packages never get scheduled, causing TMC to time out during the installation.

 Step 1: Navigate to the **Clusters** tab and click **Create Cluster**.

 ![Screenshot of Step 1: Creating a cluster](img/tko-on-vsphere-with-tanzu/TKO-VWT56.png)